Chow Groups of Quadrics in Characteristic Two

-The proof of Prop.\;\ref{7p13} it may be given along the lines of the case treated in \cite{Izhboldin01}, except possibly for the subcase with $\ind(\phi)=2$ in Prop.\;\ref{7p13} (1), which can be proved by applying the same argument with $n=7$.
-We shall not provide full details of the proof, but content ourselves with the easy observation that the key ingredient we need is the characteristic 2 version of \cite[Lemma\;1.19]{Izhboldin01}.
+The proofs of the other cases in Prop.\;\ref{7p12} may also be given along the lines of the case treated in \cite[Prop.\;3.7]{Izhboldin01}.
+We shall not provide full details, but content ourselves with the easy observation that the key ingredient we need is the characteristic 2 version of \cite[Lemma\;1.19]{Izhboldin01}.
 That is, it suffices to prove the following:

-\begin{lemma} Let $n$ be an integer $\ge 2$ and let $\phi$ be a nondegenerate quadratic form over $k$ such that one of the following conditions holds:
+\begin{lemma} Let $n$ be an integer $\ge 2$ and let $\varphi$ be a nondegenerate quadratic form over $k$ such that one of the following conditions holds:

-\begin{enumerate} \item $\dim\phi=12$, $\mathrm{Arf}(\phi)\neq 0\in k/\wp(k)$, and $\ind(\phi)\le 2$. \item $\dim\phi=11$ and $\ind(\phi)\ge 2$. \item $\dim\phi=10$, $\mathrm{Arf}(\phi)\neq 0\in k/\wp(k)$, and $\ind(\phi)=2$. \item $\dim\phi=9$ and $\ind(\phi)\ge 4$. \end{enumerate}
+\begin{enumerate} \item $\dim\varphi=2n$, $\mathrm{Arf}(\varphi)\neq 0\in k/\wp(k)$, and $\ind(\varphi)\le 2$. \item $\dim\varphi=2n-1$ and $\ind(\varphi)\ge 2$. \item $\dim\varphi=2n-2$, $\mathrm{Arf}(\varphi)\neq 0\in k/\wp(k)$, and $\ind(\varphi)=2$. \item $\dim\varphi=2n-3$ and $\ind(\varphi)\ge 4$. \end{enumerate}

-Then there exists a $(2n+1)$-dimensional nondegenerate form $\tilde{\phi}$ and a $(2n+2)$-dimensional nondegenerate form $\gamma\in I^3_q(k)$ such that $\phi\subseteq\tilde\phi\subseteq\gamma$ and $\ind(\tilde\phi)=1$. \end{lemma}
+Then there exists a $(2n+1)$-dimensional nondegenerate form $\tilde{\varphi}$ and a $(2n+2)$-dimensional nondegenerate form $\gamma\in I^3_q(k)$ such that $\varphi\subseteq\tilde\varphi\subseteq\gamma$ and $\ind(\tilde\varphi)=1$. \end{lemma}

-Below we provide a detailed the proof of Lemma\;\ref{7p14}, which seems to involve some more subtleties than its counterpart in characteristic different from 2.
+Below we provide a detailed the proof of Lemma\;\ref{7p13}, which seems to involve some more subtleties than its counterpart in characteristic different from 2.

 First note that we have:

 \begin{lemma} Let $A$ be a central simple $k$-algebra of exponent $\le 2$, $L/k$ a separable field extension of degree $\le 2$ and $m$ an integer.
 Suppose that one of the following conditions holds: